Tommy Roberts (sports broadcaster)

-Tommy Roberts (born June 29, 1928) is a radio and TV broadcaster.
-In 1984 he launched simulcast - a televised feed of horse races to racetracks, casinos, and off-track betting facilities, enabling gamblers to watch and bet on live racing worldwide.
+Tommy Roberts (June 29, 1928 – August 14, 2024) was an American radio and television broadcaster.
+In 1984 he launched simulcast – a televised feed of horse races to racetracks, casinos, and off-track betting facilities, enabling gamblers to watch and bet on live racing worldwide.

 Early life

-Tommy Roberts was born on June 29, 1928 in Camden, New Jersey, the son of Thomas M. Recchiuti (Americanized to Roberts), and his wife Ann.
+Tommy Roberts was born on June 29, 1928, in Camden, New Jersey, the son of Thomas M. Recchiuti (Americanized to Roberts), and his wife Ann.
 He attended Woodrow Wilson High School and Rutgers College, South Jersey.
 After one semester he left college and was hired at WCAM in Camden as a copywriter.
 Four months later he made his debut as a disc jockey.

 Career

 Disc jockey

 In February 1950 Roberts and WCAM co-announcer Charles Henri introduced a Philadelphia area program called "Club 18".

 In November 1950, he promoted the song Tennessee Waltz by Patti Page on his radio show.
 Roberts showed good judgment as “Tennessee Waltz” sold ten million copies worldwide.